Unlock the Power of Class Methods in Python

 print(cls.age)

-Person.printage() # Output: 25
+Person.print_age() # Output: 25

-Personas its first parameter
+as its first parameter cls

-cls`.
+.
 This allows us to call the method without creating an instance of the class.

 When to Use Class Methods